 Frame and Mount Pictures Like a Peter Lik Gallery

 What really makes HD photo paper spectacular is pairing it with acrylic photo mounting.
-The acrylic mount is applied directly on top of the print, known as second surface or face mounting.
+The acrylic mount is applied directly on top of the print, known as the second surface or face mounting.
 When you look through the acrylic to see the print, you still see the bright, defined print protected behind it.
 This is Lik’s go-to mounting option.

 The second option is first-surface acrylic mounting, where the HD photo paper is mounted to a rigid board (Sintra, Dibond, etc.).
 Some papers have an inherent texture that diffuses glare which leaves the paper open to developing tiny little bubbles when it is mounted under acrylic, so first-surface mounting is best with these papers.